In Moscow, new Chinese leader Xi warns against meddling

 Xi's visit produced an agreement for Russian state giant Rosneft to gradually treble oil supplies to China, but the sides are still short of a deal on the supply of pipeline gas to China, thwarted for years over prices.

-Viktor Yaskov, a student who attended Xi's address, said the Chinese leader made "a good impression," but expressed fears about Russia's neighbor.
+Viktor Yaskov, a student who attended Xi's address, said the Chinese leader made "a good impression", but expressed fears about the neighbour.
 "We're worried about Chinese economic expansion," he said.

-That did not happen, and Peng kept a low profile after her first steps off the plane caused an Internet sensation in China.
+That did not happen, and Peng kept a low profile after her first steps off the airplane caused an Internet sensation in China.

 After Russia, Xi will visit Tanzania, the Republic of Congo and South Africa, where he and Putin are expected to meet again at a summit of the BRICS group of emerging economies next week.

-(Additional reporting by Megan Davies; Writing by Steve Gutterman; Editing by Robin Pomeroy and Todd Eastham)
+(Additional reporting by Megan Davies; Writing by Steve Gutterman; Editing by Robin Pomeroy)